 The right running shoe should be comfortable to wear while running as soon as it is broken in.
 It should feel snug in the heel and midfoot, with adequate room in the toe box for movement.
 There shouldn’t be any pinching in the right shoe, and the forefoot and heel should have ample cushioning.

 Most importantly, running shoes should have a bounce to them.
 How much depends on not only the style of the shoe but your running style.
-Still, if you notice that your shoes have lost some of their bounce, that’s a good sign that they’ve worn out!
+Still, if you notice that your shoes have lost some of their bounce, that’s a good sign that they’ve worn out and it’s time to look for a new pair!